Last updated on January 16th, 2026 at 01:09 pm

 Conclusion

-Treating documentation as code can improve the quality and consistency of documentation, reduce documentation maintenance overhead, and make it easier for architects and developers to collaborate on documentation changes.
+Treating documentation as code can improve its quality and consistency, reduce maintenance overhead, and make it easier for architects and developers to collaborate on documentation changes.
 And you can even automatically generate documentation as part of your CI/CD pipeline, ensuring that it is always up-to-date and consistent with the application you are building.

-Examples in this post are available over GitHub.
+Examples in this post are available on GitHub.